ESM121 Water Science and Management

 Teaching Assistant

-Office Hours: Tuesday and Thursday from 12:00 to 1:00 PM.
-Other times only by appointment.
+Office Hours: Thursday from 12:30 to 2:30 PM.

 Field trips